Boards & Commissions

 Duties: Direct the use and management of the Hobson House facility.

-Membership: Six members appointed by the Mayor to serve a four-year term.
+Membership: Six members appointed by the City to serve a four-year term.

 Meetings: Monthly on the third Tuesday at 12:00 noon at the Hobson House.